rothsandro/eleventy-notes/Configuration/Custom Properties.md

 Wikilinks used in custom properties are not listed in the incoming / outgoing sections of the panel.

-### Author with Link
+### Author with link

 This example shows how to use a custom template to render a property as a link.
-First, define the author with a name and URL in your note using Front Matter:
+First, define the author with a name and URL in your note using front matter:

 ```md
 ---